 - Use a Q-tip to clean down into the charging bays.
 Again, if there are particularly difficult spots you can use a tiny bit of alcohol on the Q-tip, but be sure not to overdo it.
 Dip the Q-tip in alcohol and squeeze most of it out before you use it on your case.

 - Use a soft bristle brush, such as a soft toothbrush, to scrub gently at the Lightning connector.
-If there is gunk in the port, you can use the toothpick to very gently and carefully pick it away.
-Be very careful or you could damage the port.
+If there is gunk in the port, try using the cleaning putty.
+You do this by pushing the putty firmly into the connector, then pulling it out.
+If that doesn’t get everything out, you can use the toothpick to very gently and carefully pick it away.
+Be very careful with the toothpick or you could damage the port.
 This should be a last resort, after you try the brush first.

 How To Clean The Pods